instagram logo twitter logo facebook logo

 STREAM Network

-The STREAM Network was formed out of a 4-day meeting held in Nairobi, Kenya, in the year2022, hosted by Positive Young Women Voices and funded by UNAIDS.
+The STREAM Network is a movement of women living with HIV, working together with men to advance our sexual and reproductive health and rights (SRHR).
+We have linked with accredited trainers in the holistic, evidence-based Stepping Stones gender-transformative social norms change programmes to achieve our purpose.
+The STREAM Network was formed out of a 4-day meeting held in Nairobi, Kenya, in 2022, hosted by Positive Young Women Voices and funded by UNAIDS.
 STREAM stands for Stepping Stones Trainers Engaging with Activist Movements.

-In the year 2023, Positive Young Women Voices the host organization with the support of UNAIDS, again virtually brought together the 7 countries to localize the global strategic plan into their country’s context.
-The localization process would see to it that the countries within the network move towards coming up with their own respective national priorities drawn from the bigger strategic plan, making it easier for them to bring on board other stakeholders in a position to support the outcomes of the plan, as well as create avenues for them to efficiently resource mobilize towards program implementation.
-The network members aimed to hold a series of online and physical in-country meetings to determine what the localization process would look like for each of them.
+In the year 2023, Positive Young Women Voices – the STREAM host organization - with the support of UNAIDS, again virtually brought together the 7 countries to localize the global strategic plan into each member’s country’s context.
+The localization process would see to it that the countries within the network move towards coming up with their own respective national priorities drawn from the bigger strategic plan.
+This was to make it easier for them to bring on board other stakeholders in a position to support the outcomes of the plan, as well as create avenues for them to efficiently resource mobilize towards program implementation.
+The network members aimed to hold a series of online and physical in-country meetings, to determine what the localization process would look like for each of them.

-Through these meetings, they would also identify the consultants they would bring on board to assist in the development of both the Strategic Plan and the Case Studies/ Advocacy Briefs.
-To continue pushing for the adoption or the continued implementation of Stepping Stones, the country networks sought to develop and share their advocacy briefs/ case studies with the key stakeholders/ partners they felt would be of assistance to them as they strive to implement their in-country strategic plans.
+Through these meetings, they also identified consultants to bring on board to assist in the development of both the Strategic Plan and the Case Studies/ Advocacy Briefs.
+To continue pushing for the adoption or the continued implementation of Stepping Stones, the country networks sought to develop and share their advocacy briefs/ case studies with the key stakeholders/ partners they felt would be of assistance to them, as they strive to implement their in-country strategic plans.

 Click below to read from each country: